 Zebra People

 Nicola Barkla – background in community based relational ways of working, peer support, participatory decision making and co-creating exploratory conversation spaces.
-Focus on organisational administration.
+Focus on administration.

 Vicky Brooks – With 16 years’ experience working in drug and alcohol services with people who have experienced profound and complex trauma, Vicky initially worked within the criminal justice system, then for the past 10 years in the child protection and safeguarding arena working with parents.
 Vicky spent 3 years working across the peninsula with the Family Drug and Alcohol Court (FDAC), a fundamentally trauma-informed approach to supporting families through care proceedings.
 Vicky’s background is in delivering training and facilitating group work and she has been delivering training specifically on trauma informed approaches since 2020.
 Vicky is a facilitator & programme designer in Zebra’s trauma-informed programmes.